upb-uc4/lagom-core/README.md

 ## Running in development mode
 ### Prerequisites
-Have a running [hlf network](https://github.com/upb-uc4/hlf-network) in the background.
+Have a running [hlf network](https://github.com/upb-uc4/hlf-network#local-testing-from-outside-the-cluster) in the background with the test flag.

 ### Actions in the [product code](product_code) folder
 First start Postgres, Imagenary and HTML-TO-PDF with the default settings: